Dzhokhar Tsarnaev: Arrest and detention

-He was taken to Beth Israel Deaconess Medical Center in Boston, where he was treated for severe injuries in the intensive-care unit.
-He was in serious but stable condition (updated to "fair" on April 23), and unable to speak because of the wound to his throat.
-According to one of the nurses, he had cried for two days straight after waking up.
-He responded to authorities in writing and by nodding his head, although he did manage to say the word "no" when asked if he could afford a lawyer.
-Court documents released in August 2013, show that Tsarnaev had a skull fracture and gunshot wounds prior to being taken into custody.
-According to a doctor that treated him, Tsarnaev had a skull-base fracture, with injuries to the middle ear, the skull base, the lateral portion of his C1 vertebra, with a significant soft tissue injury, as well as injury to the pharynx, the mouth, and a small vascular injury.
+Tsarnaev, who had been shot and was bleeding badly from wounds to his left ear, neck and thigh, was taken into federal custody.
+He was transported to Beth Israel Deaconess Medical Center in Boston, where he was treated in the intensive-care unit.
+He was in serious but stable condition.
+According to one of the nurses, he cried for two days straight after waking up.
+According to a doctor that treated him, Tsarnaev had a skull-base fracture, as well as injuries to the middle ear, a portion of his C1 vertebra, the pharynx, and the mouth; he also had a soft tissue injury and a small vascular injury.